BrianMwevi/google-homepage/README.md

 ## Language
 Hmlt5 and Css3
 ## To contribute
-If you would like to improve this mini project, feel free to send pull request with an issue on what you would love to contribute/change.
+If you would like to improve this mini project, feel free to send pull requests with an issue on what you would love to contribute/change.